wspr/hardwrap/README.markdown

 [LaTeX Project Public License](http://www.latex-project.org/lppl/) version 1.3c or greater.
 The current maintainer is Will Robertson.

-Copyright 2010 Will Robertson
-Copyright 2010 Kevin Godby
+Copyright 2010 Will Robertson and Kevin Godby